CmrCrabs/NEA/paperwork.typ

 #page(outline(indent: true, depth: 4))

 == Abstract
-This report details the development of a fourier transform based ocean simulation and physically based renderer.
+This report details the development of a Fourier transform based ocean simulation and physically based renderer.
 The simulation works by synthesizing and evolving an empirical wave spectrum in the frequency domain, and then converting it to the spatial domain using the inverse fast fourier transform.
 The resultant maps are used to offset the ocean's mesh and compute physically based lighting for the surface.
 \
-The technical implementation uses rust as its language of choice due to its low level control while being memory safe and performant. wgpu is chosen as the graphics library as it is cross platform while providing a reasonable amount control over the GPU, with rustgpu / spir-v used as the shader language.
+The technical implementation uses rust as its language of choice due to its low level control while being memory-safe and performant. wgpu is chosen as the graphics library as it is cross-platform while providing a reasonable amount control over the GPU, with rustgpu / spir-v used as the shader language.
 \
 The final result(s) can be seen in @results
 = Analysis